RISE-UNIBAS/crowdtangle-api-schema/README.md

 - `/schema/CrowdTangleAPI.ttl` is the simple ontological representation of the [CrowdTangle API](https://github.com/CrowdTangle/API) created with Protégé (v5.5.0).
 - `/schema/CrowdTangleAPI.ttp` is the Tropy (v1.13.0) template.

+## How to use this template

+See the [Tropy documentation](https://docs.tropy.org/in-the-template-editor/export-import-templates#import-a-template) on how to import a template.

 ## To dos

 So far, only the [Post object](https://github.com/CrowdTangle/API/wiki/Post) is implemented.